eosoukaina/Advanced-Text-Processing-System/README.md

   3. Correction + Auto-completion
   4. Text Generation

+## 📸 Demo Screenshots
+Screenshots of the application in action are available in the `screenshots` directory:
+- `correction_demo.png`: Demonstrating the spelling correction feature
+- `autocomplete_demo.png`: Showing the auto-completion functionality
+- `generation_demo.png`: Displaying the text generation capabilities
+- `combined_demo.png`: Showcasing the combined correction and auto-completion interface

 ## 📊 Keyboard Graph Format
 The keyboard graph file represents adjacent keys on a keyboard layout:
 ```